tkhamez/neucore/README.md

 ### Using Vagrant

-Only tested with Vagrant 2 + libvirt.
+Only tested on Linux with Vagrant 2 + libvirt.

+Copy `backend/.env.dist` file to `backend/.env` and adjust values, the database password and user are both `neucore` the database host is `localhost`.

 - `vagrant up` creates and configures the virtual machine.
 - If the Vagrant file changes, run `vagrant provision` to update the VM.